fandora-network/docs/docs/edge/additional-features/stress-testing.md

 ---
 id: stress-testing
 title: Network stress testing
-description: How to perform a stress test using the Polygon Edge Loadbot.
+description: How to perform a stress test using the fandora Edge Loadbot.
 keywords:
   - docs
-  - polygon
+  - fandora
   - edge
   - loadbot
   - stress